MIT Unveils New Material That's Strongest and Lightest On Earth

 The team was able to compress small flakes of graphene using a combination of heat and pressure.
 This process produced a strong, stable structure whose form resembles that of some corals and microscopic creatures called diatoms.
 These shapes, which have an enormous surface area in proportion to their volume, proved to be remarkably strong.
 “Once we created these 3-D structures, we wanted to see what’s the limit — what’s the strongest possible material we can produce,” says Qin.
 To do that, they created a variety of 3-D models and then subjected them to various tests.
 In computational simulations, which mimic the loading conditions in the tensile and compression tests performed in a tensile loading machine, “one of our samples has 5 percent the density of steel, but 10 times the strength,” Qin says.

 The video is about testing 3D plastic models.
 Exactly what they have achieved is unclear to me.
 Do they have plastic in a configuration 10 times the strength of steel?
 Did they 3D print in steel, but didn't show it in the video?
 Did they extrapolate from a plastic model to say that if they'd made it of steel it would be 10 times the strength of steel?
-Did they use a computer model to say that if they could make the optimal graphine configuration it would be 10 times strength of
+Did they use a computer model to say that if they could make the optimal graphine configuration it would be 10 times strength of steel?

 Cool!
 (Score:2)